 - Local and regional production provides 85% of food, while a regenerative approach to farming rehabilitates the soil to yield nutritious crops.

 - Protected and restored grassland, aspen parkland ecosystems, and wetlands now comprise 50% of the landscape.
 Biodiverse species are thriving.
 The controlled reintroduction of the plains bison has been a key to grassland restoration.

 - The vast conservation lands allow for resumption of the Indigenous economy and culture, including traditional food and medicines.

 - The rural community is thriving, with new jobs in farming, conservation, energy production, tourism, and food processing.

 - Health care costs have been substantially reduced, and mental health has improved through the adoption of healthier diets and lifestyles, as well as a closer connection to the land.

 - Indigenous people are spiritually, culturally, and economically emancipated and are enjoying renewed physical and mental health.

-The Kwayeskastasowin Wahkohtowin team is spread across the prairie region, inside and outside of the Treaty Four Territory.
+The kwayeskastasowin wahkohtowin team is spread across the prairie region, inside and outside of Treaty Four Territory.
 The team is associated with the Natural Systems Agriculture Laboratory at the University of Manitoba, and it works in partnership with faculty members of the Universities of Saskatchewan, Manitoba, and Alberta; with Indigenous partners and governments; and with members and staff of the National Farmers Union and Sask Organics.

 Click here to explore the full Vision for Treaty Four Territory, Canada in the year 2050.